Richardaeld/Eldridge_Music/README.md

     + Thought(s):
         + If title is removed from the name templating and superusers entered everything in 100% accurate this could be avoided.
         + If a `text-transfrom: uppercase` css command is used it would solve this problem but create an overall poorer user experience.
++ Checkbox on superuser/admin add/edit merchandise will not style border.
+    + Caused by:
+        + Unknown.
+    + Thought(s):
+        + `!important` was used to attempt to override any existing style but this did not work.
+All the class styles were looked though from browser inspect and a problem could not be seen.
+Furthermore, From what browser inspect shows this checkbox should look like the rest.

 ## Other Problems
 + Bootstrap's toasts wouldn't show up on screen.